OpenMage/magento-lts/docs/content/users/install/secure-install.md

 ## Backend URL

-Don't use common paths like `admin` for OpenMage Backend URL.
+Don't use common paths like `admin` for OpenMage backend URL.
 Don't use the path in `robots.txt` and keep it secret.

-You can change it from Backend (System / Configuration / Admin / Admin Base Url) or by editing `app/etc/local.xml`:
+You can change it from backend (1) or by editing `app/etc/local.xml`:
+{ .annotate }

+   1. Admin / System / Configuration / Admin / Admin Base Url

 ```xml
 <config>